 America’s always-on attitude towards work has been an integral part of the country’s cultural identity for hundreds of years.
 But it has gotten to a point where most American workers these days report feeling stressed at work.

 And it’s hardly surprising.
 Many working Americans leave their paid time off unused.
 Just in the last 15 years the average number of vacation days taken by American workers has shrunk by almost an entire week.
 The growing number of unused paid time off contributes to worker burnout, generates negative attitude towards work and in the end affects a company’s bottom line.
-In a video put together by Harvard Business Review we can clearly see just how bad the situation has become:
+Take a look at this video by Harvard Business Review to see just how bad the situation has become.

 What Keeps Us at Work